jbakhos63/etm-framework/trials/012_magnetic_deflection/notes.md

 ## Plan
 - **Objective**: Demonstrate that a moving electron generates a lateral timing disturbance strong enough to alter the path of a neighbouring electron.
 - **Setup**: A `(21,21,21)` lattice with neutral recruiters everywhere.
-Electron A starts near the left boundary moving along the $x$‑axis.
+Electron A starts near the left boundary with velocity `(1,0,0)` applied only on the first tick so it begins moving along the $x$‑axis.
 Electron B is placed two lattice units above its path with no preset velocity.
 All motion after initialization arises solely from echo gradients.
 - **Method**:
   1. Reinforce the echo field at both electron positions each tick.
   2. Advance the ETM engine.
-Electron A moves via its initial velocity; Electron B moves toward the neighbour with the largest echo from Electron A.
+Electron A is displaced once by its initial velocity while Electron B moves toward the neighbour with the largest echo from Electron A.
   3. Record both trajectories in `magnetic_deflection_results.json`.

 ## Results